mmaakh/fsdb/README.md

 -----
-If you are satisfied with the speed of the read and write operations on your file system (could be physically on a spinning disk, SSD, or RAM) by using a Python interpretor, except for wanting the total run-time time and RAM consumption to not increase significantly as you add more key-value pairs, then this module is a valid choice.
+If you are satisfied with the speed of the read and write operations on your file system (could be physically on a spinning disk, SSD, or RAM) by using a Python interpretor, except for wanting the total run-time and RAM consumption to not increase significantly as you add more key-value pairs, then this module is a valid choice.